SanamAhmed/OCR/README.md

 3. Enter your PDF file path to 'path' variable

-4. RUN Program
+4. RUN Program, on shell or through some IDE (e-g, spyder)

 5. Number of files will be created, same as the number of pages in document.

-5. TEXT Output will show on console for this version
+5. Text File with output will be created.

 Happy OCRing :)
 ```